-• Cloud storage problem #3: Not getting the service level agreement (SLA) right of the year to find out if the SLA had been breached and you were therefore entitled to any compensation.
+Cloud storage problem #3: Not getting the service level agreement (SLA) right ٠

 Most cloud storage providers will offer you a boilerplate SLA outlining their obligations to you and what they will do if things go wrong.
 But there is no reason why you have to accept it - IDC estimates that about 80% of cloud customers accept the boilerplate SLA they are offered, but 20% negotiate alterations to this boilerplate to ensure that it more closely meets their needs.